 In accordance with NCGS §130A-309.216 (a) (2) CCPs shall be collected and transported in a manner that will prevent nuisances and hazards to public health and safety.
-CCPs shall be moisture conditioned, as necessary, and transported in covered trucks to prevent dusting.
+CCPs shall be moisture conditioned, as necessary, and transported in covered trucks or rail cars to prevent dusting.
 As such, the Colon Mine Site can accept CCPs defined as fly ash, bottom ash, boiler slag, or flue gas desulfurization materials in NCGS §130A-309.216 (4).

-In accordance with NCGS §130A-309.215 (b) (1) d, a Toxicity Characteristic Leaching Procedure (TCLP) analysis will be performed on a representative sample of each different CCP's source to be used in the structural fill project for, at a minimum, all of the following constituents: arsenic, barium, cadmium, lead, chromium, mercury, selenium, and silver.
-In general accordance with NCGS §130A-309.215 (b), the TCLP analysis will be submitted to NCDENR at least 60 days before the CCP from a new source will be placed in the structural fill.
+In accordance with NCGS §130A-309.215 (b) (1) d, a Toxicity Characteristic Leaching Procedure (TCLP) analysis has been performed on a representative sample from Duke Energy's Sutton Plant and Riverbend Steam Station CCP sources to be used in the structural fill project.
+Each was analyzed for, at a minimum, the following constituents: arsenic, barium, cadmium, lead, chromium, mercury, selenium, and silver.
+The TCLP results are included in the Related Documents section of this application.